liuajian/CASIA-FAS-Dataset/CASIA_CeFA/readme.md

 ### Acknowledgements
 ```
-If you use this database, please cite the following publication:
 @inproceedings{liu2021casia,
   title={Casia-surf cefa: A benchmark for multi-modal cross-ethnicity face anti-spoofing},
   author={Liu, Ajian and Tan, Zichang and Wan, Jun and Escalera, Sergio and Guo, Guodong and Li, Stan Z},